mvboven/cmv-serology/README.md

 5-Output of the multinomial logistic regression analyses ('p_neg_M.csv' for the posterior of the seroprevalence of the negative component in males, 'p_boo.csv' for the the posterior of the seroprevalence of the component of increased antibodies, etcetera).
 Figures 1-3 in the manuscript are made using this output.
 See the R script for details.

 6-Output of the MCMC output of the transmission model analyses ('scenario1.csv' and 'scenario2.csv').
-See the Mathematica program details.
+See the Mathematica program for details.

 7-A directory with a Python/STAN model for alternative analyses of the data using the transmission model.
 The code is formally an approximation but much faster than the Mathematica program and yields identical results.
 [TO BE COMPLETED]